 If you cannot advance the sleep device any further

 Sometimes if it’s been a while since you advanced your device, accumulated debris on the mechanism may make it difficult to turn.
-If this happens, it’s definitely time to visit with your sleep apnea dentist.
-Professional cleaning fluid and a high grade ultrasonic may help remove debris and allow for easier mechanism advancements.
+If this happens, it’s definitely time to visit your sleep apnea dentist.
+Professional cleaning fluid and a high-grade ultrasonic may help remove debris and allow for easier mechanism advancements.

 Every device has a maximum limit it can be advanced to.
 If your device can’t move forward or your device is on the last strap, you may have reached that point.
 If this happens, it definitely means you need to visit your dental sleep medicine provider.